sjstretton/screwed/13-Proposals.md

 ## Contributory Basic Income Increases

 It will be assumed here that we can fund a basic income from environmental taxes.
-This would pay a basic income of £4000, but this would not be uprated with inflation.
-In order to acheive our target of a basic income of £6000 per person, the addition would be funded by actual securities purchased in the market.
+This would pay a basic income of Â£4000, but this would not be uprated with inflation.
+In order to acheive our target of a basic income of Â£6000 per person, the addition would be funded by actual securities purchased in the market.
 The money raised to fund these purchases would be from the following
 sources: taxes on company profits or wealth, money purchase of overseas securities.
 The allocation of the tax paid would be to everyday people according to the tax paid, up to some maximum value per year.

-So for example if £2000 saving would be put into securities yielding 5% per year, then the basic income next year (and thereafter) would be 5%\*£2000 = £100 extra per year.
+So for example if Â£2000 saving would be put into securities yielding 5% per year, then the basic income next year (and thereafter) would be 5%\*Â£2000 = Â£100 extra per year.
 There would be two ways to earn these credits.

-There would be two methods for saving this £1000.
-First, for every £ you pay in income tax, you might get £1 of securities set aside for you.
+There would be two methods for saving this Â£1000.
+First, for every Â£ you pay in income tax, you might get Â£1 of securities set aside for you.
 Second, the local authority or national government could pay you for doing various community actions.